Category: Training and Education

 If the dog is happy, excited, motivated every time he sees the ball, the sausage, the costume, the treat, it is normal and positive, a source of motivation for operant conditioning, (reinforcement action +- or punishment action +-).

-But it can and should also emerge from the almost invisible affective association between a behavior and an emotion generated by the presence and integration with its master.
+But it can and should also emerge from the affective, almost invisible association between a behavior and an emotion generated by the presence and interaction with its master.

 When pleasure becomes Pavlovian